• Skip to primary navigation

 Is buck wheat gluten free?
 Buckwheat groats spilling out of a gunny sack.

-Until as recently as couple of years ago, buckwheat, for me, was just another ingredient in the world of cooking.
-I had read and heard people say how good it is for health, but did not care to find out much about it as I was (and still am) a die hard fan of rice and wheat and simply did not feel the need to explore further.
+Until just a couple of years ago, buckwheat, for me, was just another ingredient in the world of cooking.
+I had read about how good it was for health, but I didn’t care to dig deeper since I was, and still am, a die-hard fan of rice (jeera rice is my ultimate comfort food) and wheat (hello, turmeric tortillas!).
+So, I didn’t feel the need to explore further.

-When I did that - took my gluten sensitivity/intolerance seriously and thought with an open mind - the wonderful world of gluten free grains and cereals opened up for me!
-Millets, quinoa, amaranth, oats, corn, rice (my favorite!) and buckwheat.
+When I finally accepted my gluten sensitivity, a wonderful world of gluten-free grains and cereals opened up for me!
+Millets, quinoa, amaranth, oats, corn, rice (still my favorite!), and buckwheat.

 Jump to: